-SECTION 9.404 ZONING AND REGULATING PLAN MAPS
+SECTION 9.404 ZONING MAPS

-A Zoning Map adopted by Section 9.403 of this Code, or an amendment thereto, shall be dated with the effective date that adopts the map or map amendment.
-The Regulating Plan, Section 9.413(d), dictates building function within the prescribed areas and also implements a land use typology for future growth.
-A certified print of the adopted map, map amendment, or Regulating

-Plan shall be maintained in the office of the City Administrator as long as this Code remains in effect.
+A Zoning Map adopted by Section 9.403 of this Code or an amendment thereto shall be dated with the effective date that adopts the map or map amendment.
+A certified print of the adopted map or map amendment shall be maintained in the office of the City Administrator as long as this Code remains in effect.